JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/technical_tips/git_phasing.rst

   On a *development branch* there is a version of the code that includes the latest changes of the code made by the developpers and the support team, including parts that are not yet tested.
 The following steps show you how to c) get the code and d) go to a version that was tested and officially released: a version with a *tag*.

-c) Cloning the Meso-NH Source repository on the developpement branch MNH-57-branch
+c) Cloning the Meso-NH Source repository located on the developpement branch MNH-57-branch
 --------------------------------------------------------------------------------------

 Finally you can clone the Meso-NH Git repository with the following command: